 Once again, the Darsey family had to regroup and decide a course of action for the business.
 The decision was made to build a new showroom on the property on Hwy 287 in Grapeland.
 The old showroom on the loop is now used as storage.
 The Darsey family made the decision, just as George E. Darsey Sr. had so many years before, to stay in Grapeland and Houston County and support the community that has helped it thrive.
 The new showroom opened in September of 2009 and houses 25,000 square feet of quality home furnishings.

-May 2009 we lost one of our prized possessions to a Tornado, it was a tragic day but one of determination to keep on going.
-This was not just a building it was my Great Grand Fathers safe haven from the fire of 1913, see he built this building almost a hundred years before it was lost and it was built because he had lost everything he had to fire.
-It was also important because it was where my wife Tonya and I started to really prosper in the business.
+In May of 2009 we lost one of our prized possessions to a tornado, it was a tragic day but one of determination to keep on going.
+This was not just a building, it was Charley’s Great Grand Fathers safe haven from the fire of 1913.
+He built this building almost a hundred years before it was lost and it was built because he had lost everything he had to fire.
+It was also important because it was where Charley H. and Tonya started to really prosper in the business.

-Personally I was unsure about the direction to go, it would take all of our savings and MORE.
-That is why I am glad I married the woman I did , as usual she set me straight and we bagan construction on the new Darseys Furniture Showroom.
-You see Tonya said it was for our future and the future of our children and the future of our community.
-She pointed out that almost a hundred years ago my Great Grand Father George E. Darsey Sr. started over from nothing but faith.
-Almost ONE HUNDRED YEARS to the day, tragedy had struct and we had to pick up and keep on going.
+New beginnings don’t come easy or cheap, but we had a decision to make; build another warehouse or a brand-new showroom.
+Charley H. was unsure about the direction to go, as it would take all of their savings and more.
+Charley H. says that is why he is glad he married the woman he did, for as usual she set him straight and they began construction on the new Darsey’s Furniture showroom.
+Tonya said it was for their future, the future of their children, and the future of our community.
+She pointed out that almost a hundred years’ agos Charley’s Great Grand Father George E. Darsey Sr. started over from nothing but faith.
+Almost one hundred years to the day, tragedy had struck and, once again, the Darsey’s had to pick up and keep on going.

 From My Family to Your Family I Say Thank You!